 Hurricane Mitch, in October of 1998, was a storm that nearly ended my life.
-At the time, X2 and I were the only full time crew aboard a 105’ Cheoy Lee cockpit motor yacht.
+At the time, X2 and I were the only full time crew aboard a 105’ Cheoy Lee cockpit motor yacht based in Cozumel, Mexico.
 A yacht that was custom built for an exceptionally tall owner, each deck had been raised nearly a foot to accommodate his 6’8” frame.
-Unfortunately, this meant that she was top-heavy and was really uncomfortable in anything resembling weather.
+Unfortunately, this meant that she was top-heavy, and was really uncomfortable in anything resembling weather.
 The owners liked to use her close to the dock, so she wasn’t set up for traveling.
 We called her the dockside condo.
-This was near the end of our first of eleven years spent on this yacht, so we were still getting used to her quirks, as well as those of the Capitania de Puerto, and the manager of the marina where we were based in Cozumel, Mexico.
-We had already made some terrific friends on the island, and were learning Spanish with a local tutor.
+This was near the end of our first of eleven years spent on this yacht, so we were still getting used to her quirks.

 We were using a weather service based out of the Pacific Northwest which sent us faxes upon request, predicting the movements of storms in our area.
 We had received a couple of notifications from them already predicting that weather patterns would hold Mitch south of us.
 We decided to stay put.
 The yacht only did about 8 kts in great conditions and the water wasn’t smooth outside the marina, in fact, Capitania de Puerto had closed the ports to small craft.

 When I looked out the portholes, all I could see was green water.
-My husband was at the helm, and when he yelled at us that we weren’t going to make it and he was turning around, Tony and I locked eyes.
+X2 was at the helm, and when he yelled at us that we weren’t going to make it and he was turning around, Tony and I locked eyes.
 We knew how dangerous turning could be in rough seas, especially since the yacht wasn’t handling well going into them.
 If we got caught by a wave when we were sideways we could easily capsize.
-We held our breaths as we felt him turn on the crest of a big wave and finally exhaled as we surfed down the back side of it.
+We both held our breath as we felt him turn on the crest of a big wave, and finally exhaled as we surfed down the back side of it.

 We slowly made our way back to Cozumel and dropped the hook and 300’ of anchor chain right in front of the Capitania so they could see exactly where we were.
 The storm never did get any closer, but there was a little more excitement when we were fined $3000 US for